-CDBG-DR Program Guidelines Home Repair, Reconstruction, or Relocation Program June 14, 2019 (V1.0) Page 33 of 78
+CDBG-DR Program Guidelines Home Repair, Reconstruction, or Relocation Program July 30, 2019 (V3.0) Page 33 of 84

-Release of Funds (NOI/RROF).
+If it is determined that the action does not significantly affect the quality of the environment, then the Program will post a public notice called a Combined/Concurrent Notice of Finding of No Significant Impact (FONSI) and Notice of Intent to Request Release of Funds (NOI/RROF).
 The NOI/RROF Environmental Certification must be submitted to HUD no sooner than fifteen (15) days after publishing the combined/concurrent notice (NOI/RROF) and FONSI and HUD will hold the Release of Funds for a fifteen (15) day period to allow for public comment on the RROF.
 If no comments are received during this time, HUD will send a signed Authorization to Use Grant Funds and the project may proceed.